aatmunbaxi/lasgun.el/showcase.md

 Consider the following configuration:

     (setq lasgun-persist-lasgun-mark-ring nil)
-    (define-lasgun-action lasgun-action-upcase-word t kill-word)
+    (define-lasgun-action lg-action-foo t foo)

-The global behavior is to not persist the mark ring after acting, but the function `lasgun-action-upcase-word` locally asks to persist the mark ring, so it will persist.
+The global behavior is to not persist the mark ring after acting, but the function `lg-action-foo` locally asks to persist the mark ring, so it will persist.
-If the user wants the `lasgun-mark-ring` cleared, but only realizes this right before calling `lasgun-action-upcase-word` (say, to get right into marking other positions), they may call `lasgun-action-upcase-word` with numeric prefix equal to `lasgun-persist-negation-prefix-arg` (default: `0`).
+If the user wants the `lasgun-mark-ring` cleared, but only realizes this right before calling `lg-action-foo` (say, to get right into marking other positions), they may call `lg-action-foo` with numeric prefix equal to `lasgun-persist-negation-prefix-arg` (default: `0`).

 For inspiration on how to achieve this behavior in your own `lasgun-actions`, see the source of `define-lasgun-action` and `lasgun--safe-clear-mark-ring`.